-The results of a recent survey provide an indication of the price expats can expect to pay for a luxurious lifestyle in popular expat destinations throughout the world.
+The results of a recent survey on cost of luxury provide an indication of the price expats can expect to pay for a luxurious lifestyle in popular expat destinations throughout the world.

 The annual Knight Frank Wealth Report offers an interesting insight into the world of prime property and wealth.
 New York, London, Paris, Tokyo and Hong Kong feature as the most appealing cities in the world for wealthy individuals, with rankings based on four criteria: economic activity, political power, quality of life, and knowledge and influence.
 Zurich, Melbourne, Sydney, Toronto and Frankfurt were named as the top five cities in terms of quality of life on offer and New York, London, Tokyo, Paris and Shanghai ranked as the most important in terms of economic activity.